Learn how to assign accurate positions to WingtraOne flight images, including PPK correction data.

 You can only apply PPK geotagging on WingtraHub Software.
 Check out the Install WingtraHub - PPK processing toolchain for information about how to install and set up WingtraHub correctly.

 The PPK geotagging process is similar to the non-PPK geotagging process, but with some extra data needed from the user's side.
-You'll take out the SD card from the camera after the flight(s), put it into the computer, and start the geotagging procedure as follows:
+You'll take out the SD card from the camera after the flight(s), put it into the computer, copy the data to your computer, preferably an SSD drive, and start the geotagging procedure as follows.

 - Open WingtraHub software on your computer and select "Processing."